 VCU’s neurosurgical residency program curriculum is designed around competency-based goals and objectives.
 We see an average of eight to 10 major operative cases per day, and your graduated responsibility will be consistent with your developing skills in evaluation and surgical procedures.

 - Neurosurgery at the VA Medical Center

 - Neurosurgery clinic

 - Surgical trauma intensive care unit

 During the remaining six years, you’ll spend more time in each rotation with quarterly or six-month blocks.

 Residents may also complete an enfolded fellowship accredited by the Committee on Advanced Specialty Training (CAST).
-The department offers four fellowships:
+The department offers three fellowships:

 - Endovascular neurosurgery

 Faculty professional development conference